marionettejs/backbone.marionette/readme.md

 * **Backbone.Marionette.BindTo**: An event binding manager, to facilitate binding and unbinding of events
 * **Application.vent**: Every instance of `Application` comes with a `.vent` property, an event aggregator

-Both `Application` and `RegionManager` use the `extend` syntax and functionality from Backbone, allowing you to define new versions of these objects with custom functionality.
+The `Application`, `RegionManager`, `ItemView` and `CollectionView` use the `extend` syntax and functionality from Backbone, allowing you to define new versions of these objects with custom behavior.

 ## Marionette.Application